observIQ/bindplane-agent/README.md

 </a>

 <p align="center">
-  The BindPlane Agent is observIQ’s distribution of the upstream <a href="https://github.com/open-telemetry/opentelemetry-collector">OpenTelemetry Collector</a>.
+  The BindPlane Distro for OpenTelemetry Collector (BDOT Collector) is observIQ’s distribution of the upstream <a href="https://github.com/open-telemetry/opentelemetry-collector">OpenTelemetry Collector</a>.
 It’s the first distribution to implement the <a href="https://opentelemetry.io/docs/specs/opamp/">Open Agent Management Protocol</a> (OpAMP) and is designed to be fully managed with <a href="https://observiq.com/">BindPlane Telemetry Pipeline</a>.
 </p>

 <b>